 This program is designed to provide students with the knowledge and ability to install, maintain and troubleshoot computers, networks and network equipment.
-The program takes a hands-on approach using real-world examples.
+The program takes a hands-on approach using realworld examples.
 The PC Technician certificate will prepare the student for an entry-level job in computer maintenance and network support.
 Students will also learn the objectives for several national certifications including A+, Network+ and Microsoft.
 Students may also further their education by enrolling in Computer Technology, Network concentration.

-COURSES CREDIT HOURS
+COURSES

-CPT 101 Introduction to Computers 3.0

-CPT 114 Computers and Programming 3.0
+CPT 207 Complex Computer Applications

-CPT 209 Computer Systems Management 3.0
+CPT 209 Computer Systems Management

+CPT 242 Database

-CPT 247 UNIX Operating System 3.0
+CPT 247 UNIX Operating System

-CPT 257 Operating Systems 3.0
+CPT 257 Operating Systems

-CPT 267 Technical Support Concepts 3.0
+CPT 267 Technical Support Concepts

-CPT 282 Information Systems Security 3.0
+CPT 282 Information Systems Security

+IST 150 Project Management for IT Professionals

-IST 220 Data Communications 3.0
+IST 220 Data Communications

-IST 272 Relational Database 3.0
+IST 256 LAN Desktop Technologies